-Host metrics receiver 🔗
+Host metrics receiver πŸ”—

-The host metrics receiver generates metrics about the host system scraped from various sources.
-Use this receiver when the Collector is deployed as an agent.
+The host metrics receiver generates metrics scraped from host systems when the Collector is deployed as an agent.
+The supported pipeline type is metrics.

 Note

-Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:
+1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:

-Restart the Splunk Distribution of OpenTelemetry Collector.
+3. Restart the Collector.

-The collection interval and the categories of metrics to be scraped can be configured, as shown in the following example.
+The collection interval and the categories of metrics to be scraped can be configured as shown in the following example:

 hostmetrics: